MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/using-sharepoint-to-view-operations-manager-data.md

     `Set-ExecutionPolicy Unrestricted`

-    You will see some confirmation messages, select **Y** to confirm, and then run the script.
+    You will see a confirmation message, select **Y** to confirm, and then run the script.

 4. If you disabled the RemoteSigned default code-signing execution policy to run the `install-OperationsManager-DashboardViewer.ps1` script, you should re\-enable it after the script runs.
 Type this command, and then press **enter**:

     `Set-ExecutionPolicy Restricted`

-    You will see some confirmation messages, select **Y** to confirm.
+    You will see a confirmation message, select **Y** to confirm.

 ### Retract the web part by using SharePoint Central Administration